nkreadly07/blueprints/README.md

-# Xiaomi Button Multi-Action Blueprint for Home Assistant
+# Aqara/Xiaomi Button Multi-Action Blueprint for Home Assistant

 ## Overview

 This blueprint allows you to create automations in Home Assistant that react to single, double, or hold actions of a Xiaomi button.
 Specifically, it toggles associated `input_boolean` entities based on the `last_action` attribute of the Xiaomi button.

+This is for Aqara Motion Sensor P1

 ## Features

 - Toggle an `input_boolean` when a Xiaomi button is single-pressed.
 - Toggle a different `input_boolean` when the button is double-pressed.
 - Toggle yet another `input_boolean` when the button is held.

+## Known Issues

+### Last Action Attribute

+If the `last_action` attribute doesn't change (for example, from "single" to something else), the state of the binary_sensor won't change.
+Consequently, the trigger for the automation won't fire again.
+This is a limitation that we are aware of, and we welcome any ideas or contributions to improve this behavior.

 ## Installation